12g3nd/drift-extension/README.md

 A Chrome Extension

 How it Works:
-Every time you open a new tab, instead of a blank page or the standard dashboard of links, you'll see a living, slowly evolving landscape.
+Every time you open a new tab, instead of a blank page or the standard dashboard of links, you'll see a living, slowly evolving landscape rendered from simple shapes.
 It could be a foggy mountain range, a coastal cliffside, a quiet forest, or a desert at dusk.
 The scene is generative, meaning it's procedurally created, not a static photo.

 Steps to Use:
 1. Download and unzip the file above (click the 'Download ZIP' button under the green 'Code' button)